yabe-diverta/enforcing-convensional-commit/README.md

 ## Usage

-`npm i enforcing-convensional-commit -D && npx -y npm-add-script -k postinstall -v "enforcing-convensional-commit"`
+`npm i enforcing-convensional-commit -D && npx -y npm-add-script -k postinstall -v "enforcing-convensional-commit" && npx enforcing-convensional-commit`

 You can enforce developpers to install the git-hook script if you follow the above way when each users initialize your repository with `npm install`.